sav-che/TL-2/Authors/Forenbacher, Aurel {std. Forenb.}.md

-> [!cite] BHL link: this entry starts at [page 315](https://www.biodiversitylibrary.org/item/103834#page/337/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 315](https://www.biodiversitylibrary.org/page/33259819) of TL-2 Suppl.
 VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Forenbacher, Aurel (1882-1972), Croatian botanist and physician, born 13 Mai 1882 in Zagreb, Dr. Sci.
-1913, appointed docent in plant morphology, Univ. of Agram (Zagreb), prof. at the Forest Academy of the same institution in 1914, died 18 Sep 1972 in Zagreb. (*Forenb.*).
+1913, appointed docent in plant morphology, Univ. of Agram (Zagreb), prof. at the Forest Academy of the same institution in 1914, died 18 Sep 1972 in Zagreb.
+**Abbreviated name**: *Forenb.*

 #### Herbarium and types